MicrosoftDocs/customer-insights/ci-docs/journeys/one-click-unsubscribe.md

 ### Customer Insights - Journeys

+> [!NOTE]
+> Customer Insights - Journeys has a multi-brand consent feature that customers need to enable before they can use one-click unsubscribe feature.
+For outbound marketing, the multi-brand consent feature is irrelevant and does not affect anything.

 In Customer Insights - Journeys, consent is collected, managed, and enforced at a [contact point level](real-time-marketing-compliance-settings.md#contact-point-consent) (that is, an email address, phone number or a custom channel address).
 Each email can be sent to only one purpose and one (optional) topic.
 Any commercial email, sent from real-time journeys, will include the one-click unsubscribe headers.

 If the email only has a commercial purpose selected, then once the recipient selects the one-click unsubscribe link in their email client, we mark them as opted-out for the specific purpose.
 This would ensure that any future emails for the same purpose wouldn't be sent to that user.